 The safekeeping of books is the responsibility of the student to whom they are assigned.
 Lost or damaged books will be charged to the student responsible for the books since all books are the property of PACS.
-All non-consumable books are to be covered to help prolong the use of the book.
 All textbooks are to be handled with care and are not to be marked on or defaced in any way.
 Students may be required to purchase supplementary books for some classes (i.e. novels for English, etc.).